dipto-roy/ubuntu-optimize/README-new.md

 A comprehensive, modular CLI toolkit for Ubuntu system optimization, cleanup, and performance enhancement.
 Designed for Ubuntu LTS systems with safety and efficiency in mind.

-> **Part of CLI Tools Collection**: This toolkit is part of the [dipto-roy/cli_tools-for-me](https://github.com/dipto-roy/cli_tools-for-me) repository, which contains various useful command-line tools and utilities for system administration and development.
+> **Dedicated Repository**: This is the official repository for the Ubuntu Optimize Toolkit.
+Get the latest version and updates from [dipto-roy/ubuntu-optimize](https://github.com/dipto-roy/ubuntu-optimize).

 ## 🚀 Features